 - Small branches – maximum size: 10cm in diameter and 55cm long

-Do not put in the following.
-They could cause contamination or damage to processing machinery:
+The following items can’t go in your green waste bin, they could cause contamination or damage to processing machinery:

 - Plastic pots